All Episodes

 unidentified

-This is outrageous, and people are thinking about who they're voting for.
+And people are thinking about who they're voting for.

 alex jones

-That ex-post this morning when I saw it has a couple hundred thousand views.
+That ex-post this morning, when I saw it, has a couple hundred thousand views.

 It needs 50 million views.